orphord/gap-rule-test/README.md

 |Day 8|[1,3]|*Site 2 is unavailable due to gap rule*|
 |Day 9+|[1,2,3]|*All sites available day 9 and later*|

-* The above is one of the three data structures I used to model availability.
-One for acceptable start dates for potential reservations, one for acceptable end dates, and one for reserved dates only to check for the *span* case, see Obervations below.
+* Above is a table representation of the key data structure I used to model availability.
+The `CampsiteSearchByDateService` has three; one for acceptable start dates for potential reservations, one for acceptable end dates, and one for reserved dates only to check for the *span* case (see *Obervations* below).
 * The technical details are that each of these is a Map<LocalDate,Set<Campsite>> (encapsulated in the `CampsitesByDate` class) where every day from some start date to the latest unacceptable start date among the existing reservations keys the set of campsites for which that date is acceptable.
   * There are three `CampsitesByDate` objects which are owned by the `CampsitesSearchByDateService` class
     1. `campsitesByUnreservedDate` -- the set of campsites that do *not* have a reservation for the keyed date.